What is a Chemical peel?

 Peels are used to treat a variety of conditions including superficial lines and wrinkles, pigmentation and discolouration, acne, dull skin, enlarged pores, uneven or rough skin and irregular sebum secretion, and are suitable for virtually all skin types.
 Chemical peels are one of the most popular treatments at S3, with immediate results…smoother, fresher, brighter glowing skin with no downtime.

-There are different types of peels available, S3 have three peels to choose from:
+There are many different types of peels available, S3 have several to choose from:

 - Glycolic acid (derived from sugar cane)

 - Lactic Acid (derived from milk)